achrekarom12/git-contribution-chart/README.md

 ## GitHub Token

 Create a fine-grained token at [github.com/settings/tokens](https://github.com/settings/tokens) with **read-only** access to your public data.
 Set it as `GITHUB_TOKEN` in your environment.
+Make sure to rotate your tokens once every six months.
 ---

 ## License